RubyLearning/blog/content/post/2008/10/28/little-known-ways-to-ruby-mastery-by-chris-osullivan.md

   </h3>

   <p class="update">
-    Welcome to the next installment of the weekly interview series on the <abbr title="RubyLearning">RL</abbr> blog &#8211; &#8220;<strong>Path to Ruby Mastery</strong>&#8221; &#8211; by top trainers and developers in the <strong>Ruby community</strong>, from across the globe.
-The interview series will provide insight and commentary from these notable Ruby trainers and developers, with the goal of facilitating and providing answers to the questions <strong>Ruby beginners</strong> face.
+  Welcome to the next installment of the weekly interview series on the <abbr title="RubyLearning">RL</abbr> blog &#8211; &#8220;<strong>Path to Ruby Mastery</strong>&#8221; &#8211; by top trainers and developers in the <strong>Ruby community</strong>, from across the globe.<!--more--> The interview series will provide insight and commentary from these notable Ruby trainers and developers, with the goal of facilitating and providing answers to the questions <strong>Ruby beginners</strong> face.
 We welcome your suggestions for interviewees and questions.
 Look for a new post every Tuesday!
   </p>

   <p>